 Assistance with Voting

-If you need assistance voting due to a disability you have several options for voting:
+If you need assistance to vote due to a disability you have several options:

-You can receive personal help to vote at the polls during early voting or on Election Day.
+- Receive personal help at the polls during early voting or on Election Day.
 You do not have to reveal the nature or extent of your disability.
 You can choose anyone to help you except your employer or an agency of your employer or an officer or agency of your union.
-If you have no one to help you at the polls, you can get the help of two members of the Supervisor of Elections staff.
+You can alternatively get the help of two members of the Supervisor of Elections staff.
 See section 101.051, Florida Statutes.
-If you did not indicate on your voter registration application that you would need help to vote at the polls, you will have to fill out a declaration affirming that you need help.
-The clerk at the polling place can help you fill out the form.
+You will have to fill out a declaration affirming that you need help unless you wrote on your voter registration application that you would need assistance at the polls.
+The clerk can help you fill out the form.
 In addition, the person you choose to help you will have to fill out a declaration (unless that person is election staff) saying he or she will provide help.
-If you have any questions about receiving help in voting, please direct your questions to the clerk or inspector at the polling place.
+If you have any questions about receiving help in voting, please ask the clerk or inspector at the polling place.

-You can vote absentee from the comfort of your residence and have someone of your choice, other than your employer, agent of your employer or an officer or agent of your union, mark the choices or assist you in marking your choices on the ballot.
+- Vote-by-mail from the comfort of your home.
+In addition, you can have anyone, other than your employer, agent of your employer or an officer or agent of your union, mark the choices for you or have the person assist you in marking your choices on the ballot.
 See section 101.661, Florida Statutes.
-If you are in an assisted living facility or a nursing home facility, you can receive an absentee ballot there, or you may participate in supervised voting if made available per section 101.655, Florida Statutes.
-Contact your county Supervisor of Elections for more information about this option.

 Polling Place Accessibility

 Federal and state laws require all polling places to be accessible for voting.
-(Voting Accessibility for the Elderly and Handicapped Act of 1984 (42 U.S.C. s.
-1973) and section 101.715, Florida Statutes).
-Counties are eligible to receive grant funds from the U.S. Department of Health and Human Services' VOTE Program to make polling places accessible to the disability community.
-Additional information about this program can be found on our HAVA webpage.
+(Voting Accessibility for the Elderly and Handicapped Act of 1984 (52 U.S.C. ch.
+201) and section 101.715, Florida Statutes).

-To find out about the accessible voting systems used in your county, please refer to this link for certified voting systems in your county.
-For more information and instructions on how to vote on those accessible systems, please contact your county Supervisor of Elections.
+For accessible voting systems used in your county, refer to chart (PDF / Excel).
+For more information and instructions on how to vote on accessible systems, please contact your county Supervisor of Elections.

-For more information about services for and the rights of persons with disabilities, please refer to the Florida Agency for Persons with Disabilities, the U.S. Department of Justice, and Disability Rights Florida.
+For more information about services for and the rights of persons with disabilities, please refer to the Florida Agency for Persons with Disabilities, Disability Rights Florida, and the U.S. Department of Justice's disability rights section.